 If you’re a coffee addict, not having your daily dose of caffeine for a couple or more weeks can be daunting.
 While coffee – in moderation – can benefit your health, drinking coffee may depend on your procedure.

 Due to the diuretic properties of caffeine, your body will prevent you from holding on to water and make your skin dry and washed out.
 While these drinks provide a number of health benefits such as energy from caffeine and antioxidants, do you really need to stop drinking them?
-So what’s the truth behind it all?
+And does caffeine slow healing?
+They are question that we want to answer here.
+Let’s start with the disadvantages of using caffeine after surgery.

 Caffeine increases vasoconstriction and increases blood pressure, which you do not want to happen after surgery.